sttoracle/ORACASB/README.md

 #### STEP 5: Select Security Control Monitoring Option

+***Explanation**:*

-Security controls will be explained in more detail in a later exercise but suffice it to say for now that Enterprise Cloud Applications have security-related settings, such as password complexity requirements and idle session timeouts that Oracle CASB Cloud Service can monitor and change according to a baseline configuration, for a particular Enterprise Cloud Application, that is defined in CASB Cloud Service
+*Security controls will be explained in more detail in a later exercise but suffice it to say for now that Enterprise Cloud Applications have security-related settings, such as password complexity requirements and idle session timeouts that Oracle CASB Cloud Service can monitor and change according to a baseline configuration, for a particular Enterprise Cloud Application, that is defined in CASB Cloud Service*

-On this screen, we can choose to either:
+*On this screen, we can choose to either:*

-"*Monitor-only*" in which case Oracle CASB Cloud Service reports on these security control values, but doesn’t change them in the cloud application.
+*"*Monitor-only*" in which case Oracle CASB Cloud Service reports on these security control values, but doesn’t change them in the cloud application.*

-or
+*or*

-"*Monitor and push*" the preferred values to the cloud application.
+*"*Monitor and push*" the preferred values to the cloud application.
 At registration time, Oracle CASB Cloud Service ensures that your cloud application has your preferred security configuration values.
-After registration, Oracle CASB Cloud Service reports on changes to these values.
+After registration, Oracle CASB Cloud Service reports on changes to these values.*

 ![](images/CASB/pushAndMonitor.png)